Beaches – West

 A smaller and more secluded version of its neighbour Cala Gracio, this sandy bay is a tiny slice of heaven.
 It’s a picturesque little cove, with pine trees providing shade, clear pool like water.
 Great swimming and snorkeling.

-Very popular with families who take advantage of the shallow waters as well as with a younger crowd who like to soak up the idyllic atmosphere from the vibrant little beach restaurant at the top end of the beach (the food is only average but it’s a great spot)
+Very popular with families who take advantage of the shallow waters as well as with a younger crowd who like to soak up the idyllic atmosphere from the vibrant beach restaurant.
+The food has greatly improved over the last couple of years and the prices have climbed in tandem.
+This tiny beach has a tiny parking area which fills up fast and can be hard to get into and out of.
+In peak season go very early or park further away and walk.

 Earlier arrival is also recommended at Cala Gracioneta as it does fill up especially in the afternoons as sunset time approaches and people start to fill the chiringuito.